 Their dynamic live shows and songwriting found a fan and a manager in renowned music veteran Dave Robinson, whose resume includes serving as road manager for Jimi Hendrix and as co-founder of Stiff Records.

-Hardwicke Circus are fast building a reputation as one of the most vibrant rock bands to emerge from the UK in recent years.
-Their blues-rock sound brings comparisons with the brio of the E Street Band or Southside Johnny and the dark passion of classic Doors, but with plenty of British authenticity andperhaps even a hint of Dexy’s in their horn-laden attack.
+Having gained a large internet following through playing over 700 live shows, this band has what ittakes to go all the way.
+Watching them live only enforces this belief.
+Their sound brings comparisons with thebrio of the E Street Band and the dark passion of classic Doors, but with plenty of British authenticity andperhaps even a hint of Dexy’s in their high voltage attack.

 The Hardwickes - as they are known colloquially - have supported Bob Dylan & Neil Young inHyde Park, Madness, Alabama 3, Southside Johnny and The Asbury Jukes, Bob Geldof’s Boomtown Ratsand The Blockheads.
 They have gigged at the legendary Isle of Wight Festival, Reading & Leeds, headlinedthe Yam Riot Stage at Kendal Calling and gained airplay on BBC Introducing, Radio 1, Radio 2 & 6 Music.HC have completed a four month residency at the famous Hope & Anchor in London and have released three albums - their studio debut “The Borderland", a Live Prison album “At Her Majesty’sPleasure”, and most recently their sophomore album "Fly The Flag".
 This summer gone - at the request of Sir Paul McCartney - the band was invited to play at Glastonbury,headlining the Rabbit Hole at 3am in the morning.
 The last band to play Glastonbury 2022.
 The last turkeys in the shop.